lala-la-flaca/DevOpsBootcamp_13_Programming_with_Python/README.md

      python3 --version
    ```

-2. Install PyCharm following the steps according to your OS.
+2. Install PyCharm using the installation guide for your operating system:
    [PyCharm](https://www.jetbrains.com/help/pycharm/installation-guide.html)

 3. Import the datetime module.